rmeissn/WebRTC-Broadcast-Performance-Test/README.md

 In order to replicate our tests/measurements
 1. setup at least three computers in a local network that is suiteable for WebRTC
 2. open up a recent webbrowser on each of these machines (preferably chrome or firefox)
-3. define a presenter machine, a second machine that measures the setup and a machine that spawns peers/created load
+3. define a presenter machine, a second machine that measures the setup and a machine that spawns peers/creates load
+4. start to measure system load by executing `measure_system.sh` inside folder eval on the presenter machine
-4. open up a room on the presenter machine by going to `http://localhost:3000/presentationbroadcast?room=webrtctesting&presentation=/Presentation/386-1/` and finish the modals (keep the tab focused!)
+5. open up a room on the presenter machine by going to `http://localhost:3000/presentationbroadcast?room=webrtctesting&presentation=/Presentation/386-1/` and finish the modals (keep the tab focused!)
-5. open up the same URL on the second machine and have a look at the developers console.
+6. open up the same URL on the second machine and have a look at the developers console.
 The setup will start to measure the default delay (keep the tab focused!)
-6. execute script `webrtcTest_spawner1.sh` on the third machine to create some load/spawn peers for the presenter machine
+7. execute script `webrtcTest_spawner1.sh` on the third machine to create some load/spawn peers for the presenter machine
-7. test is running....
+8. test is running....
-8. abort the test by stopping the script and click on the stop test button at the presenter machine
+9. abort the test by stopping the spawner script and click on the stop test button at the presenter machine
-9. collect test results from the second machine (see developers console)
+10. collect test results from the second machine (file to download)

-If you want to also measure system load of the presenter machine, open up a console and execute `sar -o test_X.bin 1`.
-This will collect relevant system information every second and save them to the mentioned file.
-You may filter the recorded data by using the program `sadf`.
-We've provided a script in the folder `eval` that extracts relevant data from this binary file and saves them to a .csv file.

-We've imported these CSV files to LibreOffice Calc, as well as the json results from the browsers developers console.
-We've payd attention to CPU utalization, memory usage and network upload and generated graphs from all these values.
+In order to analyze the collected data:
+1. copy collected test results from the measuring machine (the downloaded json file) to the presenter machines eval folder
+2. make sure that a file called "test_XYZ.bin" is also located inside this folder (created by step 4 from above)
+3. execute the script "eval.sh" as described by the script
+4. Tune your plot by editing the file "plot.gp"